-Novice Intermediate Advanced Expert Maintains good eye No eye contact Minimal eye contact Consistent use of Holds attention of contact and rapport with audience, with audience, while direct eye contact entire audience with without excessive because the the report is read. with audience, but the use of direct eye notes report is read. still returns to contact, seldom notes. looking at notes.
-Exhibits good body No movement or Very little Made movements Movements seem language that descriptive movement or or gestures that fluid and help the enhances the gestures. descriptive gestures. enhances audience visualize. presentation articulation.
+Novice Intermediate Advanced Expert Maintains good eye No eye contact Minimal eye contact Consistent use of Holds attention of contact and rapport with audience, with audience, while direct eye contact entire audience with without excessive because the report the report is read. with audience, but the use of direct eye notes is read. still returns to contact, seldom notes. looking at notes.
+Exhibits good body No movement or Very little movement Made movements Movements seem language that descriptive or descriptive or gestures that fluid and help the enhances the gestures. gestures. enhances audience visualize. presentation articulation.
 Controls anxiety to Tension and Displays mild Makes minor Student displays present a relaxed nervousness is tension; has trouble mistakes, but relaxed, selfpresentation without obvious; has recovering from quickly recovers confident nature verbal errors trouble recovering mistakes. from them; displays about self, with no from mistakes. little or no tension. mistakes.

-Speaks clearly with Does NOT speak SOMETIMES speaks OFTEN speaks ALWAYS speaks confidence, clearly with clearly with clearly with clearly with enthusiasm and confidence, confidence, confidence, confidence, authority enthusiasm and enthusiasm and enthusiasm and enthusiasm and authority. authority. authority. authority.
-The presentation is The presentation SOME of the MOST of the The presentation is concise, clear, logical is NOT concise, presentation is presentation is CONSISTENTLY and includes all the clear, logical and concise, clear, logical concise, clear, concise, clear, logical requested elements does not include and includes some logical and includes and includes all the all the requested of the requested most of the requested elements. elements. elements. requested elements.
-Slides are clear, well Slides are NOT SOME of the slides Slides are MOSTLY Slides are organized with clear or well are clear and well clear and well CONSISTENTLY clear, appropriate use of organized and lack organized and there organized and most well organized with color and effects appropriate use of is some appropriate contain appropriate appropriate use of color and effects. use of color and use of color and color and effects. effects. effects.
-Effectively answers Slides are NOT SOME of the slides Slides are MOSTLY Slides are related questions clear or well are clear and well clear and well CONSISTENTLY clear, organized and lack organized and there organized and most well organized with appropriate use of is some appropriate contain appropriate appropriate use of color and effects. use of color and use of color and color and effects. effects. effects.
+Speaks clearly with Does NOT speak SOMETIMES OFTEN speaks ALWAYS speaks confidence, clearly with speaks clearly with clearly with clearly with enthusiasm and confidence, confidence, confidence, confidence, authority enthusiasm and enthusiasm and enthusiasm and enthusiasm and authority. authority. authority. authority.
+The presentation is The presentation is SOME of the MOST of the The presentation is concise, clear, logical NOT concise, presentation is presentation is CONSISTENTLY and includes all the clear, logical and concise, clear, concise, clear, concise, clear, requested elements does not include logical and includes logical and includes logical and includes all the requested some of the most of the all the requested elements. requested elements. requested elements. elements.
+Slides are clear, well Slides are NOT SOME of the slides Slides are Slides are organized with clear or well are clear and well MOSTLY clear and CONSISTENTLY appropriate use of organized and lack organized and there well organized and clear, well organized color and effects appropriate use of is some appropriate most contain with appropriate use color and effects. use of color and appropriate use of of color and effects. effects. color and effects.
+Effectively answers Slides are NOT SOME of the slides Slides are Slides are related questions clear or well are clear and well MOSTLY clear and CONSISTENTLY organized and lack organized and there well organized and clear, well organized appropriate use of is some appropriate most contain with appropriate use color and effects. use of color and appropriate use of of color and effects. effects. color and effects.